BA/MS in Human-Centered Computing

 Course descriptions can be found in the Course Catalog.

-• must have completed a minimum of 60 credits, and
+• Completed a minimum of 60 credits

-• must have passed at least one 3xx/4xx level course within the BTA major.
+• Must have passed at least one 3xx/4xx level course within the BTA major

 Students should be aware of the current requirements for admission to the department’s Master level graduate programs so that they will complete coursework meeting these same requirements, or their equivalents.

-Deadlines for applications to the combined programs are December 15 and May 15.
+• Deadlines for applications to the combined programs are December 15 and June 15

-Recommendation letters and the student’s application must be received before the deadline.
+• Recommendation letters and the student’s application must be received before the deadline

 Acceptance into the combined program neither obligates the student to complete the program beyond the BA degree, nor does it obligate the Department or Graduate School to admit the student into the graduate program, when applying formally to the Graduate School.
 If the Graduate School finds reason to reject a student’s application, that decision is binding, even though the student may have been accepted into the combined degree program by the IS Department.